quasarframework/quasar/docs/src/pages/quasar-cli-vite/developing-ssr/ssr-middleware.md

 #### app

-This is the Expressjs app instance.
+This is the Node.js app instance.
 The "bread and butter" of any middleware since you'll be using it to configure the webserver.

+#### port

+The configured port for the Node.js webserver.

 #### resolve